dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/Tutorial.md

 Scenario Outline: Calculate GST status and shipping rate

 Given the customer is from <customer’s country>
-When the customer’s order totals <order total>
+When the customer’s order totals <Order Total>
-Then the customer <pays GST>
+Then the customer pays <GST Amount> GST
-  And they are charged <shipping rate>
+  And they are charged the <Shipping Rate> shipping rate

 Examples: